wprashed/tutordata/readme.md

-# Tutor LMS Issue Dashboard
+# WP PLugin Issue Tracker

 This project includes two components:
 1. A **Streamlit dashboard** for visualizing and categorizing support issues.